haven-protocol-org/haven-payment-gateway/readme.txt

 Your online store must use WooCommerce platform.
 Once you installed and activated WooCommerce, you may install and activate Haven WooCommerce Extension.

-This plugin supports stores with pricing in a supported xAsset, currently USD, EUR, CNY, GOLD.
+This plugin supports stores with pricing in a supported xAsset, currently USD, GBP, EUR, CNY, GOLD.

 If your store is not in a supported currency, a multi-currency plugin can be used.